Optical-Quantum-Communication-Theory/openQKDsecurity/README.md

 There are also three solver modules included:
 - Asymptotic solver
-- Asymptotic solver with decoy states
+- Asymptotic solver with inequalities (for e.g. decoy states)
 - Finite-size solver

 We plan to gradually add in more protocols and solver modules in the future, and also welcome contributors too add in their own protocols and solver modules.